lhayhurst/effectivepy/GUIDELINES.md

 # Guidelines

-This file has guidelines for contributing to this repo.
+This file has guidelines for contributing to this repo

 ## Being a hypermodern Pythonista builder